snowplow/documentation/docs/collecting-data/collecting-data-from-third-parties/adjust-webhook/index.md

 In order for Snowplow to process the data sent to the Iglu webhook, we need to schema it.

 _Since first publishing this guide, we’ve added an Adjust `install` event schema to our [Iglu Central](https://github.com/snowplow/iglu-central) schema repository.
-You can find it [here 1](https://github.com/snowplow/iglu-central/blob/master/schemas/com.adjust/install/jsonschema/1-0-0).
+You can find it [here](https://github.com/snowplow/iglu-central/blob/master/schemas/com.adjust/install/jsonschema/1-0-0).
 We recommend using that schema for out-of-the-box tracking of all the data points associated with an `install` event (at the time the schema was written), rather than the example schema used further down.
-If you’re using Redshift you might also find the [table definition 2](https://github.com/snowplow/iglu-central/blob/master/sql/com.adjust/install_1.sql) and [JSONpaths file 2](https://github.com/snowplow/iglu-central/blob/master/jsonpaths/com.adjust/install_1.json) from Iglu Central useful.
+If you’re using Redshift you might also find the [table definition](https://github.com/snowplow/iglu-central/blob/master/sql/com.adjust/install_1.sql) and [JSONpaths file](https://github.com/snowplow/iglu-central/blob/master/jsonpaths/com.adjust/install_1.json) from Iglu Central useful.
 For Snowflake and BigQuery users, the loader app in the pipeline will figure those out itself._

 _Refer to the rest of this guide to see how you can write your own custom schemas._